-One thing that's clear is that change is now the constant steady to keep pace with the rapidly evolving needs and views of customers.
+Change is the constant steady state now to keep pace with the rapidly evolving needs and views of customers.
 I am seeing more structural change within client organisations than I have ever witnessed before.
 A seamless omnichannel customer experience is basic table stakes in keeping up with customer expectations, but it is certainly not enough to get ahead of your customer and to find and drive real, meaningful growth.